jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 very constrained (essentially to the public CAs trusted by web browsers), similar approaches could perhaps be useful for other protocols or technologies.

-In addition, legislative requirements such as those imposed by the GDPR for [subject access to data](https://gdpr-info.eu/art-15-gdpr/) could lead to a desire to handle internal data structures and databases in ways that are reminiscent of CT, though clearly with significant authorisation being required and without the append-only nature of a CT log.
+In addition, legislative requirements such as those imposed by the GDPR {{GDPRAccess}} could lead to a desire to handle internal data structures and databases in ways that are reminiscent of CT, though clearly with significant authorisation being required and without the append-only nature of a CT log.

 ### Minimise

-As recommended in [@?RFC6973] data minimisation and additional encryption are likely to be helpful - if applications don't ever see data, or a cleartext form of data, then they should have a harder time misbehaving.
+As recommended in {{RFC6973}} data minimisation and additional encryption are likely to be helpful - if applications don't ever see data, or a cleartext form of data, then they should have a harder time misbehaving.
 Similarly, not adding new long-term identifiers, and not exposing existing ones, would seem helpful.

 ### Same-Origin Policy

-The Same-Origin Policy (SOP) [@?RFC6454] perhaps already provides an example of how going beyond the RFC 3552 threat model can be useful.
+The Same-Origin Policy (SOP) {{RFC6454}} perhaps already provides an example of how going beyond the RFC 3552 threat model can be useful.
 Arguably, the existence of the SOP demonstrates that at least web browsers already consider the 3552 model as being too limited.
 (Clearly, differentiating between